Why Hayward

 Schools (Hayward Unified School District)

 Hayward Unified School District (HUSD) serves about 17,884 students across 30 schools, including 3 comprehensive high schools (Mt.
 Eden, Hayward High, Tennyson) plus the small specialty Brenkwitz High.
 PublicSchoolReview state rank: #1386 of 1,907 California districtswith district-wide test scores below state median.
 The district headline understates significant per-school variation, however; some HUSD elementaries and the magnet programs at Mt.
-Eden score well above the district average, and families typically buy with a specific feeder pattern in mind rather than the district-wide number.
+Eden score well above the district average, and buyers typically buy with a specific feeder pattern in mind rather than the district-wide number.

 Mt.
 Eden High serves the south and east parts of Hayward and is the largest in-district high school (~1,947 students).
 The Hayward Hills tracts (Fairview, Eden Greenway, the hillside areas above Mission Blvd) feed Mt.
 Eden through Bret Harte Middle.
 Downtown / west-Hayward / B Street corridor tracts feed Hayward High through Martin Luther King Middle.
 South-Hayward / Tennyson Road corridor tracts feed Tennyson High through Winton Middle.
-Families chasing a stronger feeder pattern frequently look at neighbouring districts (Castro Valley USD, San Leandro USD, Fremont USD) where the next-block-over premium is well-known to local buyers.
+Buyers chasing a stronger feeder pattern frequently look at neighbouring districts (Castro Valley USD, San Leandro USD, Fremont USD) where the next-block-over premium is well-known to local buyers.

 Typical assignment by sub-area